2018 Marin Wolf Ridge

 This system is vaguely reminiscent of the rails and slider systems that have been used on Yeti bikes for a while now, but the orientation and size of the telescoping tube on the Wolf Ridge is not something I can recall seeing on any other bike (except those from Polygon, that use the same suspension design).

 The suspension setup recommendations are similarly unique for the Wolf Ridge.
 Marin set up the suspension for me per the recommended specs, which meant 25% sag on the shock.
-That’s less sag than you’ll see on most other bikes of comparable travel, which means the bike sits a smidge higher.
+That’s less sag than you’ll see on most other bikes of comparable travel, which means the Wolf Ridge sits a smidge higher.
 The damping settings were also quite open — even though the Float X2 is highly adjustable, the compression settings were mostly open, and the rebound was set pretty quick.

 I should also note that I have a decent amount of time on most suspension designs out there, so while it can be tough to get the suspension totally dialed on a shorter ride like this, I usually have a pretty good idea of where I want to be with the settings.
 But that is very much not the case with the Wolf Ridge — I’ve never ridden a suspension design like this, so I just went with Marin’s recommendations.
 I didn’t have time to play around with sag or compression settings, so keep that in mind when I’m talking about how this bike rides, because I suspect some tweaks to the suspension could change things pretty dramatically (although whether that makes things better or worse is a big question).